hrydgard/ppsspp-site/docs/reference/settings.md

 * Vertex caching

   Saves some CPU work every frame translating vertex from the PSP's formats to PC-compatible format.
-Usually around a 5% speed bost at most.
+Usually around a 5% speed boost at most.
 Most games are fine with this but there's a small number where it can cause glitches.

 * Skip buffer effects

   The PSP can render to any location in its VRAM and use as either the scanout buffer (what you see on the screen) or textures.
 Many games use this to implement various special effects.
 We simulate this by representing each detected PSP framebuffer with a native framebuffer image.

-Disabling it, and thus skipping rendering of everything that's not rendering directly to the backbuffer, is a speed hack, that may or may not speed up some games, and may cause severe graphical artefacts and/or screen flickering.
+Disabling it, and thus skipping rendering of everything that's not rendering directly to the backbuffer, is a speed hack, that may or may not speed up some games, and may cause severe graphical artifacts and/or screen flickering.

 #### Alternative speed